You have a story. I have a passion for book proposals.

 I know what you’re thinking.
 If the proposal is good enough to get a single agent or book publisher interested, well, that’s good enough.

 Why?
 Because exceptional publishers demand exceptional proposals.
-They seek remarkable stories told in new ways using an inventive writing style and an original story structure, filled with notable characters striving for a nearly unattainable goal, from authors at the top of their game who have a magnetic appeal for readers.
+They seek remarkable stories told in new ways using an inventive writing style and an original story structure, filled with triumphs, failures, revelations, and insights, from authors at the top of their game who have a magnetic appeal for readers.

 My point: average won’t cut it.